 - Your buying options may be slightly limited.
 There are limits to how much you can borrow through an FHA loan, so high-priced homes might not be realistic candidates.[4]
 Additionally, FHA loans can only be used to purchase a “primary residence” (the home you will live in), so they are not available for investment properties.
 Interestingly, you can use an FHA home loan to purchase a property with up to four units as long as you will be living in one of the units.[3]
 Opting for a small multi-family property allows you to rent out the other units to help cover the mortgage expenses.

 - Mortgage insurance is required.
 Mortgage insurance premiums add to your monthly housing expenses.
 However, mortgage insurance is not unique to FHA loans.
-Mortgage insurance of some type is required for any home purchase with a down payment of less than 20% (except for U.S. Department of Veterans Affairs (VA) loans, which are reserved for military service members, veterans, and their spouses[5]).
-It is worth noting that, for FHA loans with a down payment of 10% or more, mortgage insurance can be cancelled after 10 years.
-FHA loan with a down payment under 10% must retain mortgage insurance for the life of the loan.
+Mortgage insurance of some type is required for any home purchase with a down payment of less than 20% (except for U.S. Department of Veterans Affairs (VA) loans, which are reserved for military service members, veterans, and their spouses, but come with their own VA funding fees[5]).
+It is worth noting that, for FHA loans with a down payment of 10% or more, mortgage insurance can be cancelled after 11 years.
+FHA loans with a down payment under 10% must retain mortgage insurance for the life of the loan.
 However, you may be able to eliminate mortgage insurance earlier by refinancing the loan.

 What Are The Requirements For An FHA Loan?